Bipan101/currency-Converter/README.md

 # Currency Converter

-This is a responsive currency converter web application built with **React**, bundled using **Vite**, and styled with **Tailwind CSS**.
+This is a responsive currency converter web application built with **React**, bundled using **Vite**, and styled with **Tailwind CSS**. <br>
 The application fetches real-time currency exchange rates and provides easy conversion between different currencies, including NPR (Nepalese Rupee).

 ## Features